-The first CPO case in BC was identified in 2008 from a traveller returning from an endemic country where the patient had exposures to medical procedures.
-Since then, CPOs have been identified among patients in both community settings and healthcare settings, but remains uncommon in the majority of hospitals.
+The first CPO case in BC was identified in 2008 from a traveller returning from an endemic country where the patient had exposure to medical procedures.
+Since then, CPOs have been identified among patients in both community settings and healthcare settings, but remain uncommon in the majority of hospitals.

-This quarterly report summarizes the new cases of CPO identified in BC acute care facilities during quarter 1 of fiscal year 2017/18 (Q1, April 1 - June 16, 2017) 1.
-Forty new cases of CPO were identified among thirty-five patients during Q1, - thirty patients were identified with a single carbapenemase gene and five patients with two carbapenemase genes, with each gene being counted as a new case of CPO.
-NDM was the predominant carbapenemase gene identified among the new CPO cases, accounting for 67.5% (27/40) of the cases, followed by OXA-48 (10, 25.0%), and KPC (3, 7.5%).
+This quarterly report summarizes new cases of CPO identified in BC acute care facilities during quarter 2 of fiscal year 2017/18 (Q2, June 16 - September 7, 2017) 1.
+There were twenty-eight new CPO cases identified in Q2, occurring in twenty-five patients.
+This included twenty-two patients with a single CPO gene and three patients who each had two CPO genes - each gene identified for the first time in a given patient was counted as a new case of CPO.
+The majority of new cases (20 cases, 71.4%) harbored the NDM resistance gene.
+KPC and OXA-48 resistance genes were found in four cases each (14.3%).

-By health authority1, thirty-two new CPO cases (80.0%) were identified in Fraser Health, seven cases (17.5%) in Vancouver Coastal Health, and one case (2.5%) in Provincial Health Services Authority.
-No new cases were identified in Interior Health, Island Health, and Northern Health during Q1.
+By health authority1, twenty-three new CPO cases (82.1%) were identified in Fraser Health, and five cases (17.9%) in Vancouver Coastal Health.
+No new cases were identified in Interior Health, Island Health, Northern Health, or Provincial Health Services Authority during Q2.

-New cases were investigated for risk factors that may have contributed to CPO transmission in the past twelve months, including healthcare encounters outside of Canada (e.g. overnight hospitalization, certain medical or surgical procedures), close contact with a CPO patient or the patient's environment, transfer from or stay in a care unit which was under investigation for CPO transmission.
-Of the forty new cases in Q1, thirty-one cases (77.5%) reported healthcare exposure outside Canada, and five cases (12.5%) were associated with other risk factors.
-Four cases (10.0%) had no known risk factors, meaning that the source of their CPO acquisition could not be identified.
+New cases were investigated for risk factors that may have contributed to CPO acquisition in the past twelve months, including healthcare encounters outside Canada (e.g. overnight hospitalization, certain medical or surgical procedures), close contact with a known CPO patient or the patient's environment, and transfer from or stay in a care unit which was under investigation for CPO transmission.
+Of the twenty-eight new cases in Q2, fourteen cases (50.0%), reported healthcare exposure outside Canada, and two cases (7.1%) were associated with other risk factors.
+Twelve (42.9%) reported no known risk factors, meaning that the source of their CPO acquisition could not be identified.

-Number of new cases of CPO identified in BC acute care facilities by carbapenemase gene (Q1: April 1 - June 16, 2017)
+Number of new cases of CPO identified in BC acute care facilities by carbapenemase gene (Q2: June 17 - September 8, 2017)

-Health authority NDM OXA-48 КРС Total
+Health authority NDM OXA-48 KPC Total

-Fraser Health 22 8 2 32

 Interior Health 0 0 0 0

+Fraser Health 17 4 2 23

+Vancouver Coastal Health 3 0 2 5

 Island Health 0 0 0 0

 Northern Health 0 0 0 0

-Vancouver Coastal Health 4 2 1 7

-Provincial Health Services Authority 1 0 0 1
+Provincial Health Services Authority 0 0 0 0

-Subtotal in Q1 27 10 3 40
+Subtotal in Q2 2017/18 20 4 4 28

+Total in 2017/18 47 14 7 68

 ^{} based on the date of specimen collection from which a CPO gene was identified.
 The number of CPO cases includes new CPO cases identified among inpatients in acute care facilities or hemodialysis patients only.
-The isolates recovered from outpatients or residents in residential care facilities, or submitted by community laboratories were excluded.
+The isolates recovered from outpatients or residents in residential care facilities, or submitted by community laboratories, were excluded.